 “Freshwater and saltwater layers create distinct density and temperature Unique diving site with an almost surreal underwater experience Clear waters with some coral and fish Suitable for intermediate to advanced divers Surrounded by limestone cliffs and beautiful natural scenery”

-Barracuda Lake is notable for its layered water: the upper layer is freshwater and cool, while the lower layer is saltwater and warmer.
-Divers experience a unique dive unlike anywhere else.
+Barracuda Lake is a unique geological feature located on Coron Island.
+It is notable for its layered water structure: the upper layer (down to 14-18 meters) is freshwater and cool, while the lower layer is saltwater and significantly warmer.
+This creates a distinct thermocline (temperature change) and halocline (salinity change) phenomenon.

 How to Get There